 MPEG (Moving Picture Expert Group) developed the MP3, a compressed file format which is much lighter than a .WAV of .AIFF.
-The downside of the MP3 is that it is compression affect the audio quality.
+The downside of the MP3 is that it is compression affects the audio quality.
 (SEE THE ARTICLE: AUDIO FORMATS SHOUTOUT)

 AAC stands for Advanced Audio Coding, and it has been developed by Apple to offer to its users the highest possible audio quality when using their services.
 This file format takes the extension of .M4A.
 If you have purchased music from iTunes, you're probably familiar with .M4A files.